 Dry well after washing – Water is the enemy of caramelization, so make sure that you dry the sweet potatoes well with a towel after washing them.

-Before we begin, you need to decide if you’re going to leave the peel on or not.
+Before we begin, you need to decide if you’re going to peel the sweet potatoes before dicing them or not.

-I personally LOVE the texture of sweet potato skin and think it’s one of the best parts, so what I do is only peel the gnarly parts (like where my knife is pointing in the photo below), and try to leave as much of the skin on as possible.
+I personally LOVE the texture of sweet potato skin and think it’s one of the best parts.
+I prefer to only peel the parts where the skin is not as appetizing (see the photo below where my knife is pointing), leaving on as much of the skin as possible.

 Sweet Potatoes on Board with Scars Shown

-If you’re leaving the skin on, I recommend buying organic instead of conventional, and giving the skin a scrub beforehand.
+If you’re leaving the skin on, I recommend buying organic sweet potatoes instead of conventionally grown, and giving the skin a scrub beforehand.

 Cutting Sweet Potato In Half